StefanLiebig/dragondrone/README.md

 * connect to the AR.Drone's wifi
 * (drone-control) - starts a simple "event loop" to control the drone with the keyboard
 * alternativly just call the functions from drone.lsp from the newLISP shell

+### Current state

+* only tested under Mac OS X 10.7.5
+* no navigation data and video streaming yet
+* my Lisp needs to improve

 ## License